andrewagrahamhodges/man_ads_java_less_client/README.md

 * Remember Session Credentials
 * Easy to use

-Ready for Linux, Darwin and Windows.
+Ready for Linux, and Windows Only

+If you use OSX please use https://github.com/bacgroup/man_ovd_client

 For more info http://manconsulting.co.uk